 The internal shower is a Tik Tok trend drink made from chia seeds, lemon juice and water that it’s claimed will ‘cleanse’ your system (spoiler, it won’t)

 When this drink trend hit TikTok, this post got a sudden surge of interest – probably from people bloating after drinking their internal shower!!

 It’s pretty easy to see why.
 It contains A LOT of chia seeds and, so even though they’re soaked in liquid, which normally helps reduce bloating, that many consumed at once if you’re not used to a high-fibre diet is likely to be a recipe for bloating.

 Admittedly, plenty of people consuming it do find that they do go to the toilet quite soon after drinking it – aha, it must be a miracle cleanse, you’re saying – yeah, not so fast.

 While it might sound like the chia seeds go marauding straight through your digestive system like some kind of detox army annihilating toxins in their path, that’s not what happens.

-While it’s true that the fibre is chia seeds is likely to made you more regular, the effects of this aren’t instant.
+While it’s true that the fibre in chia seeds is likely to make you more regular, the effects of this aren’t instant.
 Instead, as nutritionist Molly Warner told us in our article on keeping a symptom diary for bloating, the rapid results of the internal shower are actually more likely to be triggered by the fact that it’s a thick gloopy drink.